douglasgreen/pagemaker/developer_notes.md

 Optional values of function arguments are left out of the interface definitions.

+## Interface docs
+Document argument and return types on the interface so they are implemented consistently in implementations.
+This should also include where they're an exception is expected to be thrown.

+The proper way to express that an implementation does exactly like the interface is to omit the docblock.
+Don't use inherentDoc to mean that it should inherit the docblock of the interface because it's actually just to insert the long description not the entire dock block.

+## Interface implementation
+The implementation of an interface should not expose any more public methods than are defined in the interface.
+If a caller depends on optional public methods, then the interface is not compatible.
+The constructor is an exception because it is called at the time the class is instantiated not when it is passed around and used.

 ## Class names
 Don't add noise words like Manager or Handler at the end of class names.
 All classes manage and handle data.
 It's part of the definition of class.